yunuseryilmaz18/senior_project/README.md

 # senior_project
 The files for my undergrad graduation project, Extending the Instruction Set Of RISC-V Processor for ASCON Algorithm.
-I didn't add my compiler modifications but they are written on the thesis.
+I didn't add my compiler modifications but they are written on the conference preceeding.

 If you have questions and problems about the project, you can open up an issue or send a message to my LinkedIn account, you can reach it from my profile.